 Insert the cuttings into a small pot of slightly moist potting soil, completely covering the lower segment in mix.
 Keep the mix slightly moist until new growth appears and that can take several months.

-One of the reasons I suggest combining taking cuttings together with any other rescue method for a declining seasonal cactus is that sometimes very old specimens don’t respond well to repotting, even when you’re doing it to save their life.
+One of the reasons I suggest combining taking cuttings together with any other rescue method for a declining holiday cactus is that sometimes very old specimens don’t respond well to repotting, even when you’re doing it to save their life.
 They seem stuck on their old ways and prefer to die slowly rather than accept a change for the better … like some older humans, by the way.
 The cuttings thus become your “backups.”

 Good luck saving your Christmas and Thanksgiving cacti!